Bachelor- and Master-projects

 © nqo

-What you will learn: CAD design and ultra-high vacuum technology, advanced optics and atomic physics, laser cooling and trapping, ...
+What you will learn: CAD design, advanced optics and atomic physics, ultrahigh vacuum, ...

 © nqo